imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 # Project QC Report Page

 ## Overview
 QC report pages are designed to combine metrices from sequencing raw data as well as primary alignment and analysis runs.
+Links for the raw data files (fastq and cram) are not available from this page.
+Please check the [Data access](data_access.html) page for more details about accessing thses qc pages from our ftp site.

 ## Project home
-This page provides a top level overview of the data availability for the project and required links for individual sequencing runs, project status description and analysis report page.
+This page provides a top level overview of the data availability for the project and lists required links for individual sequencing runs, project status description and analysis report page.

 ### Project data overview
 This page describe raw data information for the project.